Preparation for Careers in Today’s Rapidly Changing Medical Environment

 The first three semesters of the program consist of didactic and laboratory coursework in the basic and clinical sciences, including a 12-week anatomy course with a prosected cadaver experience.
 First-year students are introduced into clinical settings as part of the Medical Interview and Counseling course in the summer semester and these encounters continue into the clinical year.
 At the conclusion of the didactic year, students complete their core competency examinations, receive training in clinical procedures and participate in standardized patient simulation experiences.
 During the clinical year, in addition to coursework, students participate in supervised clinical experiences, standardized patient simulation experiences and return to campus periodically for exams and professional development days.

 This is a 24-month program.
 At the discretion of the program director, students in the clinical phase may take up to a three-month leave of absence only.
 All degree requirements must be completed within 27 months.

 The clinical phase consists of eleven rotations.
 There are seven required rotations (one of which will be repeated) in Emergency Medicine, Family Medicine, Behavioral Medicine, Internal Medicine, Women’s Health, Pediatrics, and Surgery.
 In addition, there are three clinical electives.
+Prospective and enrolled students are not required to solicit clinical sites or preceptors.
+Students are still allowed to suggest clinical sites or preceptors, as long as the program evaluates and approves those suggestions for educational suitability.
+All clinical preceptors and sites must meet the requirements of the program.
+Each student’s clinical year schedule is at the discretion of the program.
+Changes to rotation schedules are not made at student’s request.”
 Faculty members perform site visits while the students attend their supervised clinical practical experiences.
 Every 12 weeks, the students return to campus for exams and professional development experiences.